It's getting to the point where we have to wonder if New York Giants QB Eli Manning is the Bob Griese or, more aptly, Jim Plunkett of his generation.

 But could Eli have lost his fastball?
 Or are we just blaming a poor offensive line and everything else around him crumbling?

 That's possible.
 Eli has rallied from poor seasons before.
-The Giants, with this regime, are rarely down for too long — two straight "off" seasons is about all they are bad for.
+The Giants, with this regime, are rarely down for too long — two straight "off" season is about all they are bad for.

 But with the way Manning has crashed this season, it's worth asking if we have seen his best days already.